nikspyratos/investec-sdk-php/README.md

 - ~Private banking API transfers~ DONE
 - ~Stabilise the 3-Legged OAuth flow~ DONE
 - ~Linting~ Pint action works
-- Tests: Sandbox credentials are available, so will use those for testing.
+- ~Tests: Sandbox credentials are available, so will use those for testing.~ DONE

 ### Beyond